 Students who fail a module must retake that module.
 The failing grade will be averaged into their GPA at the end of the module and remain in effect until the module is repeated and a new grade is earned.
 Students may repeat a failed module only once.
-If repeating the training is required, the length of the program must not exceed $1 \frac{1}{2}$ times the planned program length.
+If repeating the training is required, the length of the program must not exceed 1 1/2 times the planned program length.

-When students repeat a module, the last grade received for that module replaces the original grade on the transcript (even if the original grade was higher), and this new grade is used to calculate the cumulative GPA.
+When students repeat a module, the better of the two grades received for that module is used to calculate the cumulative GPA.
 The attendance for the repeated module will replace the attendance for the original module.
 Students who receive a passing grade for a module but wish to repeat the module may do so (subject to seat availability), but they may repeat a completed module only once.